spitsh/spitsh/doc/classes/Any.md

 # Any
  Any is the root of the class.
-It is like [Perl 6's Mu](https://docs.perl6.org/type/Mu), (confusingly [Str](Str.md) is more like [Perl 6's Any](https://docs.perl6.org/type/Any)).
+It's like [Perl 6's Mu](https://docs.perl6.org/type/Mu), (confusingly [Str](Str.md) is more like [Perl 6's Any](https://docs.perl6.org/type/Any)).
 Any has no methods yet.
 The main role it plays is to be Spit's "void" context:
 ```perl6
 my $a = "foo";
 my $b = "bar";